Search

 How do loans differ from hardship withdrawals?

-One of the benefits of a loan versus a hardship withdrawal is that you don't have to worry about incurring income taxes or an early withdrawal penalty if you pay yourself back in a timely manner.
+One of the benefits of a loan versus a hardship withdrawal is that you don't have to worry about incurring income taxes or an early withdrawal penalty if you pay yourself back promptly.
 But there's a caveat: If you fall behind on your repayment, your employer could put your loan into default and the overdue amount is treated as an early distribution.
-And if you leave the employer for any reason, the employer will typically require you to pay off the loan balance within 60-90 days.
-If you don't pay the balance within this timeframe, you may be subject to penalties and taxes.

 Whether you participate in a 401(k) or 403(b), the IRS doesn't let you hold off on withdrawing from your account for as long as you'd like.
 Once you reach age of your required beginning date (between age 73-75 depending on your birthdate), you have to start taking required minimum distributions (RMDs).
 Should you work beyond your required beginning date age, however, that start date is postponed until you retire, as long as the plan document allows for the delay.
 (Business owners with more than 5% ownership are excluded from this provision.)